kburchfiel/cpp_yf2dg/README.md

 1. After rerunning `scons platform=(your_os)`, exit and relaunch Godot.
 You should now see a `player_hit()` signal within a new Player entry at the top of your Signals panel.
 (See the official documentation for more details.)

-1. You can skip the Connect --> Connect a Signal entry.
+1. You can skip the Connect --> Connect a Signal entry for now.
+(We'll perform this step after a prerequisite code update.)
 Instead, navigate down to the following code block.
 Then, within player.h, add the following line right after `int get_speed() const;`:

     ```
     void _on_body_entered(Node2D *node);